Skip to main content

 6 mentions Positive Neutral Negative

-The stability of the game is mixed, with some users reporting smooth performance and minimal bugs, while others encounter significant glitches that detract from the experience.
-Notably, issues with achievements and graphical bugs in ultra settings have been highlighted, leading to frustration among players.
-Overall, while some aspects run well, the presence of bugs and glitches has left a negative impression on parts of the player base.
+Overall, the game's stability is mixed; while some players report smooth performance and minimal bugs, others encounter significant glitches that detract from the experience.
+Notably, issues with achievements and graphical bugs in ultra settings have been highlighted, leading to frustration among users.

 • “The game runs very smoothly and is practically bug-free.”